zowe/docs-site/docs/user-guide/generate-certificates.md

 **Tips:** To get the san IP address, you could run `ping dvipa.my-company.com` in your terminal.
 Please note that `dvipa.my-company.com` is an example address here.

-To assist with updating `zowe.yaml`, the values to generate a certificate are included in the section beginning with [# >>>> Certificate setup scenario 1](https://github.com/zowe/zowe-install-packaging/blob/60bc4b44ecd502fcec640fbb9e2874e9d56e826a/example-zowe.yaml#L97).
-Other certificate scenarios lower down in the `zowe.yaml` file are commented out.

 ### Run the command to generate a PKCS12 keystore

-After you configure the `zowe.yaml`, follow the procedure to generate the certificate.
+After you configure the `zowe.yaml`, use the following procedure to generate the certificate.

 1. Log in to your system.
 In this example, run `ssh dvipa.my-company.com` with your password.
 Please note that `dvipa.my-company.com` is an example address here.